RobBebb/in-five-pages/git-in-five-pages.md

+---
-# Git in Five Pages
+title: Git in Five Pages
+author: Rob Bebbington
+date: 24 February 2021
+---

 ## Contents

 ## Introduction

-A concise document of the main Git features and commands.
+A concise document of the main Git features and commands that I use.

 ### What is Git?